jaantollander/masters-thesis/content/21_puhti.md

 Slurm sets different job-specific environment variables for each job such that programs can access and use the job information within the process.
 One of them is the *Slurm Job ID* (`SLURM_JOB_ID` environment variable) which we use as an identifier to collect job-specific file operations.
-In the future, we could also combine the data from Slurm's accounting with the file system usage by using the job ID.
+In the future, we could combine the data from Slurm's accounting with the file system usage using the job ID.
-For example, we could use the information about the project, partition and local storage reservation of a job.
+For example, we could use the information about the project, partition, and local storage reservation of a job.
-Project information could also be useful for identifying if members of a particular project perform problematic file I/O patterns.
+Project information could also help identify if members of a particular project perform problematic file I/O patterns.